Important Safety Info

 OXECTA® contains oxycodone HCl, an opioid agonist and a Schedule II controlled substance.
 Such drugs are sought by drug abusers and people with addictions.
 OXECTA® can be abused in a manner similar to other opioids and narcotics.
-This should be considered when prescribing or dispensing oxycodone HCl in situations where the physician or pharmacist is concerned about an increased risk of misuse or abuse.
-OXECTA® may be abused by crushing, chewing, snorting or injecting the product.
-These practices pose a significant risk to the abuser that could result in overdose and death.
+When prescribing or dispensing in situations where there is concern about an increased risk of misuse or abuse.
+Abuse by crushing, chewing, snorting or injecting OXECTA® poses a significant risk to the abuser that could result in overdose and death.
 OXECTA® should not be given to anyone other than the individual for whom it was prescribed.
 Keep OXECTA® in a locked cabinet, drawer or medicine safe so that it will not be stolen.

 There is no evidence that OXECTA® has a reduced abuse liability compared to immediate-release oxycodone.

 Take each OXECTA® tablet with enough water to ensure complete swallowing immediately after placing in the mouth, and OXECTA® must be swallowed whole.
 As OXECTA® is not amenable to crushing and dissolution, do not use OXECTA® in nasogastric, gastric or other feeding tubes as it may cause obstruction of feeding tubes.